agoldst/dfr-browser/README.md

 - `meta.csv`: headerless CSV of document metadata, with rows in the same order as `dt.csv`, and with fields identical to those in DfR `citations.CSV` files, *excluding* the following: `doi, publisher, reviewed-work`.
 - `info.json`: a JSON object with `title`, `meta_info`, and optionally `VIS` members.
 - `doc_len.json`: a JSON object holding an array `doc_len` of document lengths.
+- `topic_scaled.csv`: x and y coordinates for the topics in some space.
+If available, the browser can draw the "scaled" overview plot.
+In `dfr-analysis` there is a function for computing Jensen-Shannon divergences among the topics in a model, which can then be turned into 2-dimensional coordinates using `cmdscale()`.

 # What it does

 Currently, this provides very minimal views of topics, documents, and word types as specified in the model.
-It provides lists of "top" words and documents in topics, "top" topics in documents, and "top" topics for words, and, for each topic, a visualization of the yearly topic proportions.
+It provides a visualization of the topics as wordclouds (or as a list of top words), lists of top words and topics in each topic, "top" topics in documents, and "top" topics for words, and, for each topic, a visualization of the yearly topic proportions.
 There is also a "bibliography" view of all your documents, ordered by year of publication.

 The ranking and sorting calculations are done on the fly, but nothing else is, and the page holds the document-topic matrix in memory.
 I haven't done much to optimize it.
 It's serviceable if you run it locally.
-For serving from a web server, a big model means a lot of data has to be sent to the client; keeping the doc-topic matrix sparse saves some room, but there are limits to this.
+For serving from a web server, a big model means a lot of data has to be sent to the client; keeping the doc-topic matrix sparse saves some room, as does zipping up the datafiles, but there are limits to this.

 ## What it should do